vkecodes/vkecodes/README.md

   Discord  :  sexy.vke (1286082906514522176)
 ```

-[Join 2 Create Discord Bot](https://github.com/vkecodes/Join-2-Create) | Simple Discord bot that allows you to create voice channels by joining one\n[Blacklisted Words Bot](https://github.com/vkecodes/Triggered-Words) | Simple bot that blocks words & timeout the user, also has triggered responses.
+</a>[Join 2 Create Discord Bot](https://github.com/vkecodes/Join-2-Create) | Simple Discord bot that allows you to create voice channels by joining one</a>
+</a>[Blacklisted Words Bot](https://github.com/vkecodes/Triggered-Words) | Simple bot that blocks words & timeout the user, also has triggered responses.</a>